ShieldCommunity/SternalBoard/README.md

 * [ShieldCommunity](https://github.com/ShieldCommunity) Currently mantainers are mostly community owners.

 ## Features
-* Fully bedrock support - Other plugins have's strange view problems.
+* Fully bedrock support - Other plugins have's strange view problems
+* Not dependency based - Doesn't need other software to run properly
+* Packet-based - The plugin will not bug with plugins that use teams
 * Animated scoreboard - With all tasks running asynchronous
 * Per world scoreboard - Optimal for multi-games
 * Gradient scoreboard support - 1.16 up